armonjohnson/ec2-monitoring-auto-remediation/README.md

 Manually logging into servers after an issue occurs does not scale and increases recovery time.
 This project was built to simulate a real-world AWS production environment where infrastructure issues are detected and handled automatically using native AWS services.

-The focus is not application code, but infrastructure observability, automation, and incident response.
+The focus of this project is not application code, but infrastructure observability, automation, and incident response.

 U — Understanding the Problem